Your vote helps decide which projects get funded. The projects with the highest number of votes will receive funding.

 Community ideas

-Open until 11.59 pm Sunday 7 September 2025
+Was open until 11.59 pm Sunday 7 September 2025

-Community ideas will be shared online.
+Community ideas shared online.

-Applications from land managers
+Round 1 applications from land managers

-Assessment of applications
+Round 1 assessment of applications

 Community voting